Everything you need to know about taxes in Dubai

 5. Excise tax

-Introduced in 2017, excise tax is levied on specific goods that are harmful to health or the environment.
+Introduced across the UAE in 2017, excise tax is levied on specific goods that are harmful to health or the environment.

 - 50% tax on sugary drinks.